m8ms/dynamic-public-path-webpack-plugin/README.md

 # dynamic-public-path-webpack-plugin
-Allows you to use a global, client side variable to set publicPath instead of the string arbitrarily set options.publicPath.
+Allows you to use a global, client side variable to set publicPath instead of the string arbitrarily set in options.publicPath.
 Very useful when working with CDNs.

 Works with Webpack 2 and 1.